Roseville Bridge: Current bridge

-On 8 March 2022, torrential rain and inadequate drainage led to the bridge being dubbed the new "Roseville Aqueduct" with images showing floating cars and water fall edge.
+On 8 March 2022, torrential rain and inadequate drainage led to the bridge being dubbed the new "Roseville Aqueduct" with images showing floating cars and waterfall edge.

 Former Roseville Bridge, 1924–1974

 An original bridge across Middle Harbour at Roseville was built jointly by the Willoughby, Ku-ring-gai and Warringah councils; with fifty percent of the funding provided by the NSW Government.
 It was built of reinforced concrete by unemployed returned servicemen and opened on 20 September 1924.
 It was claimed to be the longest bridge of that type in NSW although the bridge across the Hawkesbury River at was longer.
 It was claimed to be the first bridge supported on reinforced concrete piles.
 This low-level two-lane bridge was located downstream of the current bridge, and connected Babbage Road to what is today called Healey Way, which is the entrance to Davidson Park within Garigal National Park.
 The first bridge replaced an earlier ferry service consisting of rowing boats across the narrowest section of water.

 The 1924 bridge survived the opening of the new bridge, and provided pedestrian access only, until it was demolished in 1974, along with Roseville Baths.
 Almost nothing remains from these structures.